 [Phil takes in the stunning views over Molar Tower as we near the summit.
 Molar Tower hasn't been climbed often - at a stiff 5.8+ it's not for the faint of heart. ++]

 A short, somewhat steep and loose scramble from the top of the crux brought us finally to the apex of one of the best scrambles I've ever done.
 Maybe not the best scramble (because the actual scrambling was very short-lived) but certainly one of the best mountain summits I've stood on in a while.
 The combination of the effort involved and the views we got as a reward, made the whole experience very special.
 I found the summit register right away and was surprised at the few ascents recorded in it since Graeme Pole placed it in 1987.
-For such a prominent peak that has been featured in 3 or 4 online trip reports (and apparently is even in a guidebook now), I expected more folks would have summitted.
+For such a prominent peak that has been featured in 3 or 4 online trip reports (and apparently is even in a guidebook now), I expected more folks would have summitted by now.
 We spent a good 45 minutes on the summit, taking in the views all around us which included the Pipestone and Mosquito Creek areas to the north and east and Skoki / Lake Louise to the south.
 Forbes, the Lyells, Willingdon, Cataract and the Louise peaks all displayed prominently.
-Mighty Mount Balfour loomed over Hector Pass to the west and reminded us of our long exit.
+Mount Balfour loomed over Hector Pass to the west and reminded us of the long exit to hwy #93 still ahead of us.

 [Our first summit views into the Fish Lakes and Pipestone area are stunning.
-Cataract at right here and Fish Lakes hidden behind the ridge at lower center. ++]
+Cataract at center here and Fish Lakes hidden behind the ridge at left.
+Minnow Peak at left mid foreground (lighter brown). ++]

 [Cataract Peak is a near-11000er.
 To it's left is the creatively named, "Little Cataract" Peak.]

-[Mount Malloch is a lofty summit to the north that doesn't get climbed often!]
+[Malloch Mountain is a lofty summit to the north that doesn't get climbed often.]

 [Willingdon, Crown and South Willingdon Tower and Mount Harris (L to R) lie to the north of Molar.]